mlund/faunus/docs/_docs/energy.md

 where $\gamma\_{ij}$ and $\varepsilon\_{\text{tfe},ij}$ are the arithmetic means of `tension` and `tfe` provided in the atomlist.

 Note that SASA is strictly not additive and this pair-potential is merely a poor-mans way of approximately take into account ion-specificity and hydrophobic/hydrophilic interactions.
+Faunus offers also a full, albeit yet experimental implementation of [Solvent Accessible Surface Area] energy.

 `sasa`       | Description
 ------------ | ----------------------------------------------------------
-`molarity`   | Molar concentration of co-solute, $c_s$.
-`radius=1.4` | Probe radius for SASA calculation (angstrom) `shift=true` | Shift to zero at large separations
+`molarity`   | Molar concentration of co-solute, $c_s$ `radius=1.4` | Probe radius for SASA calculation (angstrom) `shift=true` | Shift to zero at large separations